Kapelianovych/edelweiss/packages/edelweiss/README.md

 # Edelweiss

-A small framework that builds UI.
+A small library that builds UI.

 ## Intention

-This library is not special.
-It has not smallest runtime size, it is not fastest one, but it aims to be as simple as possible 🙂.
+It is not special.
+It has not the smallest runtime size, it is not the fastest one, but it aims to be as simple as possible 🙂.

 ## Installation